The

 Floating in Paradise

 After dropping our bags at the hotel, just a coconut’s throw from the balmy Bali Sea, the afternoon is yours to check out the island.
-Consider taking one of the hotel’s complimentary bicycles and circumnavigating this tiny paradise with friends before we all meet up for dinner and island style karaoke.
+Consider renting bicycles and circumnavigating this tiny paradise with friends before we all meet up for dinner.

 Admire